 No. We only treat new rotors.
 Cryogenic treating of used rotors is not a recommended procedure as internal micro cracks may have already started.

 Can I send in my new rotors for cryogenic treating?
 [Top]

 Yes.
 However the probability is we can provide you a new set of rotors that have been cryogenically treated and ship them to you less expensively.

 If I still want to send in my rotors for treatment, what is the cost?
 [Top]

-The cost for cryogenic treatment is $56 per car rotor and $75 per truck rotor.
-You will be responsible for the shipping to us and a $10 return shipping charge.
+The cost for cryogenic treatment is $56 per rotor.
+You will be responsible for the shipping to us and the return shipping charges.

 How long does it take for the rotors to be cryogenically treated?
 [Top]